 Notice DPI’s denial statement highlighted in yellow.
 Also notice that the requesting agency responded with a comment, “Verified with Birth Certificate”.
 Also notice that the comments are not presented in chronological date order, which is why DPI’s comment from 11-Oct-2022 appears below the reply comment to the denial from 12-Oct-2022.

 If your change request is denied, that means DPI has closed the change request in their queue.
-The next step for the school/district requesting the change must:
+The next step for the school/district requesting the change is to:

 - Login to WISEid, and get to the Change Request tab in the Message Center menu.